 Navigate to Advertisers - Postback Controls and click the + Add Postback Control button.

 Designate a name and status which are required fields.
-You have the option to assign an effective time period and/or specific Offers or Partners to which the Postback Control applies.
+You have the option to assign an effective time period and/or specific Offers/Advertisers or Partners to which the Postback Control applies.

-If you would like to apply the Postback Control to a specific Offer or Partner, toggle off Apply to All Offers / Brands and Apply to all Partners.
+If you would like to apply the Postback Control to all offers, advertisers and or partner, you can put the toggle to no.

 Once you've selected which Offers and/or Partners to attribute the Postback Control to, click Continue.